eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-start>
 ```

 As expected, at the start of this increment, the eden region is full.
+730MB (765,460,480B) of the total  3072MB (3,221,225,472B) heap is available as free memory.

 The following element, `<allocation-stats>`, records information about the state of application threads before the start of the current cycle.
 For this example, the thread `Group1.Backend.CompositeBackend{Tier1}.2` was the largest consumer of memory.